harshgupta97/linux_command/DEFINATIONS.md

 ls -l | cut -c2-4
 ```

+- `awk`
+awk is a utility/language designed for data extraction.
+Most of the time it is used to extract fields from a file or from an output

 - `grep|egrep`

 What is grep?

 The grep command which stands for "Global regular expression print" process text line by line and prints any lines which match a specified pattern.

+- `sort/uniq`

+Sort command sorts in alphabetical order
+Uniq commands filters out the repeated or duplicate lines

+- `wc`

+The command reads either standard input or a file and generates: newline count, word count, and byte count

+## Compare files

+- diff (Line by Line)
+- cmp (byte by byte)